FablabTorino/esp-rfid/README.md

 * Logging needs testing.
 How long should it need to log access?
 What if a Boss needs whole year log?
 * Reliability on Flash (these NOR Flash have limited write cycle on their cells).
 It depends on manufacturer choice of Flash Chip and usage.

+## Upgrade from v1

+If you have an existing v1 system that you would like to upgrade to v2, you should first download the existing config.json file, by running ```pio run -t downloadfs```, then in the `unpacked_fs` folder you should find the `config.json` file that you should copy over the `web-ui-data`.
+Then you can follow the standard steps for backend and frontend above to upload on your ESP.

 ## Community
 * [![Chat at https://gitter.im/esp-rfid/Lobby](https://badges.gitter.im/esp-rfid.svg)](https://gitter.im/esp-rfid/Lobby) Join community chat on Gitter